 Maybe you’re doing this because you want to get rid of bloating, but after the challenge, the bloating doesn’t go away.
 But maybe your headaches and your migraines do disappear, and you lose 10 pounds.

-If you have any questions let us know.
-We'd love to hear a report at the end of your 30 days.
 I believe in you.
 You’ve got this!
 You can do it and it will enhance your health more than you can imagine.
 Good luck and have fun!